 Articles are accepted on a continual basis and each article goes through a structured editorial review process for content and clarity.
 Due to the high volume of submissions, API’s desire to nurture a diverse community of expression, and our preference on occasion to designate particular articles for observances or series, accepted articles may not be published immediately and are scheduled at the discretion of the editor.

-- The Attached Family online magazine is looking for interviews, journalistic features and how-to’s but will also publish unique perspectives from parents.
-Word count is generally 1000 or less.
-Contact the editor, Lisa Lord, for more information.
+- Attached Family print magazine is looking for interviews, journalistic features and how-to’s but will also publish unique perspectives from parents.
+Accepted journalistic features explore topics in-depth and include references.
+Word count is 1500 to 2500 for journalistic features.
+Word count for other types of submissions are generally 1000 or less, although interviews may be any length.
+Contact the editor, Rita Brhel, for more information.

 - APtly Said blog is looking for personal stories from parents about their everyday Attachment Parenting journeys.
 Word count is 300 to 600.
-Contact the editor, Courtney Sperlazza, for more information.
+Contact the interim editor, Rita Brhel, for more information.

-API does not allow links to external websites within articles.
+API does not allow links to external websites within articles, with rare exceptions made at the discretion of the editor, unless links are to API resources.
 The author byline may include one link to an approved external website, at the discretion of the editor.